William Sanderson McCormick: Personal life

 Outwardly, McCormick was described as "of a cheerful disposition, quick spoken, ... a most interesting and agreeable man".
 However, he suffered from "nervous dyspepsia" and his mental state deteriorated.
 Various treatments for his mental illness such as bland diets or water cures proved ineffective.
 In April 1865 he stated simply to Cyrus "I am extremely nervous".
 He continued to manage the business until checking into the Illinois State Asylum in Jacksonville, Illinois in August 1865.
 He died there on September 27, 1865.
 His widow cashed in her share of the business, moved back to Virginia, and left the children with their uncles in Chicago.
 He was buried in Graceland Cemetery, and replaced as general manager by Charles A. Spring Jr.

 Descendants

-Through his son Robert, he was the grandfather of Joseph Medill McCormick (1877–1925), a U.S. Senator from Illinois, and Robert R. McCormick (1880–1955), the publisher of the Tribune, which had been a major attacker of the family during the war.
+Through his son Robert, he was the paternal grandfather of Joseph Medill McCormick (1877–1925), a U.S. Senator from Illinois, and Robert R. McCormick (1880–1955), the publisher of the Tribune, which had been a major attacker of the family during the war.

-Through his son William, he was the grandfather of Chauncey Brooks McCormick (1884–1954), and the great-grandfather of Brooks McCormick (1917–2006), who was the last McCormick to lead the family firm.
+Through his son William, he was the paternal grandfather of Chauncey Brooks McCormick (1884–1954), and patrilineal great-grandfather of Brooks McCormick (1917–2006), who was the last McCormick to lead the family firm.

-Through his daughter Ruby, he was the grandfather of financier William McCormick Blair (1884–1982) and great-grandfather of William McCormick Blair Jr. (1916–2015), who served as U.S. Ambassador to Denmark from 1961 to 1964 and as the Philippines from 1964 until 1967.
+Through his daughter Ruby, he was the maternal grandfather of financier William McCormick Blair (1884–1982) and a great-grandfather of William McCormick Blair Jr. (1916–2015), who served as U.S. Ambassador to Denmark from 1961 to 1964 and as the Philippines from 1964 until 1967.